ecssiah/libgdx-and-jruby/README.md

        ...

-Here you can see how to set up getters and setters and constants for a class in Ruby. pos will now be available as an instance variable defaulted to nil and can be accessed and read like this.
+Here you can see how to setup getters and setters and constants for a class in Ruby. pos will now be available as an instance variable defaulted to nil and can be accessed and read like this.

     @cam.position.x = @player.pos.x
     @player.pos = Vector2.new(0, 0)

-These can also be overriden if you need to put logic into a setter or getter.
+These can also be overriden if you need to put logic into a setter or getter in two different ways.

+    def pos(pos)

+        #Do things related to setting @pos
+        @pos = pos

+    end

+To access this one treat it as a method.

+    @player.pos(Vector2.new)

+I often prefer overriding the = symbol though.

     def pos=(pos)